Skip to main content Skip to main menu

 • Persons are eligible five years after departure from positions where their significant lifetime body of work was made.

-• Individuals from North America are eligible for nomination.
+• Individuals from North America, living or deceased, are eligible for nomination.
 (North America is defined as US, Canada, Mexico, and the Caribbean).

 What is Required to Nominate Someone?